 to own up to the fact that probably the only good reason

-to close your book of complaints against the management of the universe,
+to close your book of complaints against the management

 Are you willing to do these things even for a day?